UsabilityEngineering/portfolio-TannerHartt/README.md

 I work as a full time web developer alongside attending school.
 It is difficult but rewarding and I expect this course to add to my knowledge base.

+Hobbies:
+I have many hobbies outside of development.
+I enjoy many outdoor activities, sports, fishing, and hiking, among others.
+I also enjoy plaing the piano, experiencing new foods, and attending many local events around town.

 ## UX Team Project